 - Disappeared Dad: Flo's father left sometime after Millie was born.

 - Eating the Eye Candy: Lots of people notice how handsome and manly Hal is, like the other people going swimming, or Rosemary, who compares him to a Roman statue.

 - Establishing Character Moment: In their first scene, Millie is wearing overalls, smoking a cigarette, shooting a basketball, and reading a book.
-She is bothered by dripping water—from her gorgeous sister Millie upstairs, wringing out her long, luxuriant hair.
+She is bothered by dripping water—from her gorgeous sister Madge upstairs, wringing out her long, luxuriant hair.
 The Tomboy and Girly Girl dynamic is firmly established.

 - Extremely Short Timespan: Takes place over just about exactly 24 hours, from Hal's arrival on the train on Labor Day to his departure on the next train the next day.

 - The Glorious War of Sisterly Rivalry: Millie resents Madge's beauty, while Madge envies Millie's intelligence.